 However, the whiplash case has been used as a smokescreen to mask a more insidious measure.
 The Bill, as it currently stands, will take away the right to free legal advice for hundreds of thousands of people injured at work or on the roads every year whose claims have nothing to do with whiplash.

-The Bill does this by raising the limit for small claims for road traffic accident-related personal injury claims from £1,000 to £5,000 and from £1,000 to £2,000 for other personal injury claims.
+Although not on the face of the Bill, the proposed increase in the small claims limit would see the limit raised from £1,000 to £5,000 for road traffic accident-related personal injury claims and from £1,000 to £2,000 for other personal injury claims.

 Around 40% of cases are below these proposed limits which would mean leaving up to 500,000 people a year without the free legal cover they are entitled to.
 I believe this is an active assault on our access to justice.